serge-m/serge-m.github.io/content/2017-01-setup-hp-1020-printer-in-linux-mint-18.md

 Worth trying to switch to open source.

-The driver from foo2zjs.rkkda.com also looks pretty strange.
-It is distributed by non secure connection without the check sum.
+The driver from foo2zjs.rkkda.com also looks pretty strange in terms of code distribution and quality.
-It would be good to make a good code review for it.
+Let's hope somebody reviewed it :)

 # Using proprietary drivers